cudoventures/cudos-docs/docs/blockchain-compute/usage/via-user-interface/signing-in.md

 # Signing In

-When first visiting the [Cudos Blockchain Compute homepage](https://compute.cudos.org/), you’ll be greeted by a landing page.
+When first visiting the [CUDOS Blockchain Compute homepage](https://compute.cudos.org/), you’ll be greeted by a landing page.
 This page sets out what we’re seeking to achieve and is also your gateway to the dApp.
 Take a second to familiarise yourself if you haven’t already.
 Also, of note is the Survey link at the bottom of the page **which must be completed to be eligible for the airdrop. **

 In the top right corner, you’ll find a ‘Connect Wallet’ button.
 Click this and hit ‘Connect Keplr’.